WordPress/gutenberg/packages/block-editor/src/components/link-control/README.md

 ### isInitialSuggestions

 - Type: `boolean`
-- Required: Yes
+- Required: No

-Whether or not the suggestions are currently being fetched.
-When this component used with `LinkControlSearchInput`, this property is provided by `LinkControlSearchInput`.
+Whether this component was rendered to show initial suggestions (the ones displayed right after mounting, before the user even started interacting with LinkControl).

 ### selectedSuggestion